 Take Stock of Your Response to This Pandemic

-Before you plan for the next pandemic, you need to take a hard look at how you responded to the current crisis—while bearing in mind that the COVID pandemic is not over and may still get much worse.
+Before you plan for the next pandemic, you need to take a hard look at how you responded to the current crisis while bearing in mind that while the pandemic is over, COVID is still among us.

 When you have this information, don’t just rely on general principles.
-Devise a specific, step-based plan to ensure you can rapidly respond to the next pandemic.
+Devise a specific, step-based plan to respond to the next pandemic rapidly.
 Revisit this plan every few months.
 When news of the next pandemic starts to emerge, it’s time to thoroughly evaluate the plan and implement any and all emergency preparedness measures it includes.

 Make Good Hygiene Standard Operating Procedure

 As word of the pandemic spread, so too did the reminder that health agencies must focus on handwashing and good hygiene.
 The truth is that this reminder should have been unnecessary.

 Healthcare workers deal with communicable infections constantly and treat the most vulnerable members of society—people for whom the common cold and influenza can be very big deals.